+Resources: mins Lesson Duration: 140

+• Jeopardy

+• L-139 video

+Learning is Fun

+Objectives:

+• Students will improve language skills, pronunciation, and comprehension by playing 3 including vocabulary, leopardy Game

+Jeopardy

-Classroom Participation Expectation: Please maintain 60:40 ratio in your classroom.
-Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
-More student participation is better.
+Classroom Participation Expectation: Please mai ntain 60:40 ratio in your

+classroom.
+Students should speak for at least 60% of the classroom

+time, while the teacher speaks for no more than 40%.
+M Iore student participation

+is better.

+Step 1: 40 mins.